Car Parks Consultation FAQs

 19) To increase council tax above the £5 per year limit imposed on Breckland would require a referendum.
 What would that entail?
 Is it possible?

 For a council in a two-tier authority area (like Breckland) any council tax increase of £5 or more requires a referendum.
 This referendum can only ask residents whether they accept a council tax rise.
 It cannot ask whether they accept a council tax rise to fund any particular expense.
-Therefore, Breckland cannot hold a referendum on increasing council tax to specifically fund car parking.
+Therefore, Breckland Council cannot hold a referendum on increasing council tax to specifically fund car parking.

 20) Does Breckland intend to charge for parking on all of its car parks?